Interview with James Ferguson Latimer

 BW: Yeah.
 After you’d dropped the bombs.

 JFL: Going on to the target.
 Yeah.
 Yeah.
-A Lot of anti-aircraft coming up as well.
+A lot of anti-aircraft coming up as well.
 An awful lot.
 We were peppered with anti-aircraft.
 And I saw two or three of our own bombers, Fokke Wolf 190s, you know the German fighter planes, they were swarming around and I saw, I always remember two or three of our bombers were shot down.
-I saw them going down, and in one of them I think, a guy, a guy I was very friendly with and I saw him going down to be killed.
+I saw them going down, and in one of them was I think, a guy, a guy I was very friendly with and I saw him going down to be killed.
 Crashed.
 I always remember that.
 I knew it was.
 I could see which plane it was.
 It was a Halifax and he was in it.
 That was the end of him.

 BW: Did you see any parachutes at all?